Xperaz/octicode-assignment/README.md

 ## First choice

-1. Go to the root directory, then open your terminal: `docker compose up -d`
+1. Go to the root directory, then open your terminal and run: `docker compose up -d`
 2. Now you can see the app in your localhost: ``` localhost:3000 ```

 > [!IMPORTANT]